 Medical professionals are concerned that people experience undue anxiety about their health resulting in unnecessary tests.
 For example, a DNA tests that shows one has twice the risk of cervical cancer may cause panic but in reality, it is not that bad.
 The US cervical cancer rate is around 7.4 in a hundred thousand women per year.
 Twice that and it comes to around 1 in 6,750 women per year.
 Basically, the preventive measures taken by someone with normal risk are the same for someone with twice the risk.
 The needless anxiety can be damaging.

-Experts advice caution when using these new services and recommend that one still try to see a genetic counselor for a professional take on their results.
+Experts advise caution when using these new services and recommend that one still try to see a genetic counselor for a professional take on their results.
+Remember certain national holidays may offer price discounts, to make these DNA tests a great family gift.